ivogeorg/ce-learning-progression-006-flip-flops/lesson-and-assignment.md

 4. The extra computation that we are doing after the first `basic.pause(200)` in the code above is definitely going to _skew_ the clock signal.
 That is, the time it spends at logic high is going to be longer than the time it spends at logic low.
 Try to ameliorate this effect, by either experimenting with shorter pause times or by a more sophisticated method.
 As an extra bonus, try to devise such a solution that would work even when the frequency of the clock is modified by pressing the A and B buttons from the [previous section](#5-drive-counter-with-microbit).
 5. Commit to your repository as file `clk-led-no-skew.js`.
 6. Record a video to show the full proper operation with minimal or no clock skew, and link in your README within an explanation of your method.

+#### 7.3 Present

+**TODO**

+### Section 8: Flip-flop control signals

+**TODO:** Signals are clock out, 3-bit in, and ctl.
+Volgate converter has only 4 lines :(

+#### 8.1 Study

+**TODO**

+#### 8.2 Apply

+1. Use a second converter to drive the control signal **x/CLR** with a micro:bit digital write pin.
+2. Modify your program to clear the counter on a simultaneous press of both A and B buttons.
+3. Commit to your repository as file `clk-led-clr.js'.
+4. Record a video demonstrating the full operation of your circuit, including the initial clear, and link in the README.

 #### 8.3 Present